 Subcommittees: The Subscriber Group may form subcommittees, working groups or ad hoc task forces to study technical matters and report findings and recommendations back to the Subscriber Group and/or Board.
 Subcommittee participation is voluntary.
 Subcommittees will aim to distribute written reports ahead of time when reporting to the full group on a recommendation for approval.

 Subscriber Group Leadership: Subscriber Group meetings are led by a Subscriber Group Chair, an optional Vice-Chair or Co-Chair, or designee.
 The Subscriber Group is responsible for nominating a Chair, and optional Co-Chair or Vice-Chair.
 These nominations are then sent to the M-RETS Governance Committee for final approval.
-Term length is flexible but should last at least one year.
+Term length is one year.